farrakhb/sparta-coursepreparation/README.md

 Regardless of the course you're applying for, you're likely to spend a fair amount of time working with the command line.
 For those hoping to become engineers (whether development, DevOps or SDET), this is doubly important.
 We'd recommend the following:

 1. Complete free elements of the Codecademy *[Learn the Command Line Course](https://www.codecademy.com/learn/learn-the-command-line)* (3 hours).
 2. Spend some time practising some of the basics.
-Command like `cd`, `cp`, `mv`, `rm`, `touch`, `ls` should be second nature to you. *(You'll need to be running Linux or macOS to do this.
-If you're on Windows you can install [Git for Windows](https://git-for-windows.github.io/) and use the git-bash app that comes with it.)*
+Command like `cd`, `cp`, `mv`, `rm`, `touch`, `ls` should be second nature to you.
 3. **Bonus:** If you fancy a challenge, you could also look into [Vim](http://www.vim.org/) – you might find [this](http://www.openvim.com/) useful.

 #### Markdown

 [Markdown](https://daringfireball.net/projects/markdown/) is a simple language which is used extensively in the tech world.
 The syntax is pretty simple, and we highly recommend that you [learn it](https://blog.ghost.org/markdown/) before joining the course.
 Here's a [good interactive tutorial](http://www.markdowntutorial.com/).

-You'll use markdown extensively during the course, and many of our students use it to write their notes. (**Interesting fact**: This document is written in Markdown🌟.)
+You'll use markdown extensively during the course, and many of our students use it to write their notes. (**Interesting fact**: This document is written in Markdown🌟).

 ## More online training